Constraint-based graph network simulator: Introduction

-We tested the \constraintmodel on a variety of challenging physical simulation domains generated by different simulation engines: rope, bouncing balls, and bouncing irregular rigid shapes~(MuJoCo,~\citet{todorov2012mujoco}) and splashing fluids~(Flex,~\citet{macklin2014unified}).
-We found that the \constraintmodel's simulated rollouts were more accurate than a state-of-the-art Graph Net Simulator~(GNS)~\citep{sanchezgonzalez20a} with comparable number of parameters, as well as Neural Projections by \cite{neural_projections}.
-We also demonstrate several unique features of our model.
-At test time, \constraintmodel can use additional solver iterations to improve its predictive accuracy, striking desired speed-accuracy trade-offs.
-Our model can satisfy new, hand-designed constraints introduced at test time jointly alongside its learned constraints.
-These properties have not been reported previously for explicit forward models or Neural Projections by \citep{neural_projections}.
+We demonstrate several unique features of our model.
+First, the constraint function is decoupled from the procedure for satisfying it.
+The user can choose different solvers or invest different amounts of computation to improve the solution.
+We show that \constraintmodel can use additional solver iterations at test time to improve its predictive accuracy, striking desired speed-accuracy trade-offs.
+Second, our model allows to incorporate new, hand-designed constraints at test time and satisfy them jointly alongside its learned constraints.
+These properties have not been reported previously for explicit forward models or Neural Projections by \citet{neural_projections}.